saitharun08/DataEngineering-Workshop4_draft/docs/intro_celery_rabbitMq.md

 ```
 - The ".*" ".*" ".*" string at the end of the above command means that the user “jimmy” will have all configure, write and read permissions.
 - To find more information about permission control in RabbitMQ, you can refer to http://www.rabbitmq.com/access-control.html.

-3.
-5. Celery is on the Python Package, so we can install it using pip
+3. Open new terminal and install Celery using pip
 ```
 pip install celery
 ```

-3. Follow the below structure for our demo project:
+4. Follow the below structure of our demo project
 ```
 test_celery
     __init__.py